top of page

 Stacey Hill

 Though Southland-born, Stacey has developed a strong connection to the North Island's West Coast black sands through living in Whāingaroa and many years working with coastal communities in the Coastcare-Waikato programme.
-Stacey believes in Kiwis' natural connection to our ocean and sense of kaitiakitanga, and hopes to help others find their voice against seabed mining
+With over 20 years working in conservation across Aotearoa, combined with an honours degree in biological sciences and postgraduate training in science communication, she brings both practical and scientific understanding to her advocacy work.
+Stacey believes in Kiwis' natural connection to our ocean and sense of kaitiakitanga, and hopes to help others find their voice against seabed mining.

 bottom of page